input-output-hk/engineering/blog/2022-03-01-2021-ghc-update-g8gkJay36G-import.md

 ---
 IOG is committed to improving Haskell developer experience, both by [sponsoring the Haskell Foundation](https://iohk.io/en/blog/posts/2020/11/04/iohk-sponsors-new-haskell-foundation) and by directly founding a team committed to this task: the Haskell DX team.

-Starting now, the team will try to provide regular (monthly) updates about its work.
+The team now tries to provide regular (monthly) updates about its work.
 This post is a bit longer because it covers all of 2021 which has not been covered anywhere else.

 ## Code generation